 The machine learning protein identification analysis is run for each of the 10 billion protein molecules captured on the flow cell in parallel to identify each protein molecule present.
 Following this, each identification is counted to produce a cumulative, absolute quantification.
-As the algorithm learns more and more about each multi-affinity probe's binding characteristics, both within and across Nautilus platform data sets, it is able to adapt and update its confidence in each protein identification, essentially getting "smarter" over time.
-As a result, the machine learning protein identification analysis is able to re-analyze data collected in the past and continuously improve upon its ability to identify proteins within that data.
+As the algorithm learns more and more about each multi-affinity probe's binding characteristics, both within and across Nautilus Platform data sets, it is able to adapt and update its confidence in each protein identification, essentially getting "smarter" over time.
+As a result, the machine learning protein identification analysis is able to reanalyze data collected in the past and continuously improve upon its ability to identify proteins within that data.
+Using highly specific affinity reagent probes would take tens-of-thousands of probes and cycles to measure the whole proteome, but using our machine learning protein identification analysis, it is estimated to be capable of comprehensively decoding the proteome within approximately three hundred cycles.